YSulehman/flood-monitoring/README.md

 ## Installation

 ## Example Usage
-To select an individual measuremnt station, users can specify:
+To select an individual measurement station, users can specify:
 1. The Town name,
 2. The River name,
 3. The specific measurement of interest (water level, water flow rate, wind direction and speed, or temperature).